MuriloChianfa/TibiaAuto12/README.md

 ## Starting the Bot

-The first step is install all libs needed to run the Bot, After this, if you want use with loggin in console, execute the file with name `main`, else execute the file with name `StartBot`.
+The first step is install all libs needed to run the Bot, After this, if you want use with loggin in console, execute the file with name `Main.py`.

 Running it will open the following window: